Five Iron Frenzy: Reunion, Engine of a Million Plots, and Until This Shakes Apart (2011–present)

-Five Iron formally announced their reunion on November 22, 2011, releasing their first new song in eight years, "It Was a Dark and Stormy Night", as a free digital download alongside a two-month Kickstarter campaign to help cover the costs of production for a new studio album set to be released in 2013.
+Five Iron Frenzy formally announced their reunion on November 22, 2011, releasing their first new song in eight years, "It Was a Dark and Stormy Night", as a free digital download alongside a two-month Kickstarter campaign to help cover the costs of production for a new studio album set to be released in 2013.
 To the band's admitted shock and surprise, the campaign's initial financial goal of $30,000 was successfully met within 55 minutes and went on to ultimately raise $207,980 by 3,755 backers, breaking records as Kickstarter's then most funded musical project and attracting considerable media attention from news publications documenting the website's growing notoriety.

 The next two years were spent working on the new album and playing select live dates.
 The band played their first reunion show on April 28, 2012, in Denver, Colorado.
-Engine of a Million Plots was released on November 26, 2013.Until This Shakes Apart was released on January 15, 2021 after a successful Kickstarter campaign.
+Engine of a Million Plots was released on November 26, 2013.Until This Shakes Apart was released on January 15, 2021, after a successful Kickstarter campaign.
 A digital pre-release was available to Kickstarted backers on January 14, 2021.

 In July 2022, the band announced on social media that they will play their first live show after 3 years, at the Gothic Theater in Denver, CO, on September 10, 2022.